 National parks can feel like playgrounds to those who enjoy the outdoors, and that’s really the perfect way to sum up Moreton Island National Park.
 Lying just off the coast of Brisbane, this national park covers nearly the entirety of the island, offering up fun both in the water and on land.
-Down on the shore you’ll find gorgeous white sand beaches and gentle water that’s well suited to stand-up paddle boarding and kayaking.
-In the late afternoon there’s even a chance you’ll spot wild dolphins in some parts.
-Inland you can spend your time cycling or renting quad bikes, but a truly local experience is taking to Moreton Island’s large sand dunes for some sandboarding fun.
+On the shore, you’ll find gorgeous white sand beaches and gentle water that’s well suited to stand-up paddleboarding and kayaking.
+In the late afternoon, there’s even a chance you’ll spot wild dolphins in some parts.
+Inland, you can spend your time cycling or renting quad bikes, but a truly local experience is taking to Moreton Island’s large sand dunes for some sandboarding fun.

 17. Kalbarri National Park

 Yet another reason to head over to Western Australia is the chance to visit Kalbarri National Park on the state’s coast.
 There you can enjoy rugged landscapes far from civilization, both by the seaside and deep in the hinterland.
-A major focus when visiting Kalbarri National Park is the far-reaching Murchison River gorge and all the rock formations found within it.
-Trails like The Loop that runs for 8km through the area offer up views of photogenic formations like Nature’s Window, as well as viewpoints like the Z-Bend Lookout.
-Over on the coastal side, the forces of nature have also been busy crafting dramatic cliffs which are now covered in lookouts.
+A major focus when visiting Kalbarri National Park is the far-reaching Murchison River Gorge and all the rock formations found within it.
+Trails like the Loop, which runs for 8 kilometers through the area, offer up views of photogenic formations like Nature’s Window, as well as viewpoints like the Z-Bend Lookout.
+Over on the coastal side, the forces of nature have also been busy crafting dramatic cliffs that are now covered in lookouts.
 If you’re lucky, you may even spy whales and dolphins in the waters below and wedge-tailed eagles in the sky.

 18. Karijini National Park

 The bond between Australian National Parks and the traditional Aboriginal owners of the land can’t be understated.
-Take Karijini National Park for instance; this sprawling national park in Western Australia has great significance to the Banyjima, Kurrama, and Innawonga people whose traditional home it is.
+Take Karijini National Park, for instance, a sprawling national park in Western Australia that has great significance to the Banyjima, Kurrama, and Innawonga people whose traditional home it is.
 There’s evidence of their impact on the land stretching back 20,000 years, a legacy continued by the current Aboriginal-owned eco-retreat there.
-Karijini National Park features rocky mountains, gorges, plateaus, and all manner of critters call the rugged terrain home.
-There’s plenty of hiking to be had into Weano and Dales Gorges and cool waters for afterwards like the rock pools beneath Fortescue Falls.
+Karijini National Park features rocky mountains, gorges, plateaus, and all manner of critters that call the rugged terrain home.
+There’s plenty of hiking into the Weano and Dales Gorges and cool waters afterwards, including the rock pools beneath Fortescue Falls.

 19. Whitsunday Islands National Park